 - 529 plans – This type of plan is only provided for the purpose of funding a teenagers’ college education.

 - Thrift Savings Plan – This type of plan is only provided to individuals that are employed by the federal government.

 How to Invest in a Defined Contribution Plan?

 An employee can choose to voluntarily contribute a particular portion of his or her salary toward the defined contribution plan.
-The employee can derive the most of his plan by continuing to add to tax-deferred retirement savings plan for every month during the entire phase of employment, maximizing the amount that is contributed to the retirement savings plan, not spending these savings until the date of maturity, and taking professional advice with respect to where these funds can be invested for the purpose of deriving maximum benefits and generating higher level of returns.
+The employee can derive the most of his plan by continuing to add to a tax-deferred retirement savings plan for every month during the entire phase of employment, maximizing the amount that is contributed to the retirement savings plan, not spending these savings until the date of maturity, and taking professional advice with respect to where these funds can be invested for the purpose of deriving maximum benefits and generating a higher level of returns.

 Example of Defined Contribution Plan